 If you have an outstanding debt at the point of submitting your doctoral research project, you will not be invited to attend the viva examination.
 The Graduate School Registry will not forward your thesis to the examiners until the debt is paid.
 You will not be permitted to graduate, attend a graduation ceremony, or receive any results certificate, diploma, or official transcript in relation to the programme of study to which the debt relates.

-For full details of the University's debt management policy, please refer to the Debt Management Procedures in the Student Fees and Other Charges Policy 2021-22.
+For full details of the University's debt management policy, please refer to the Debt Management Procedures.